 Restricted stock units are converted into shares of Applied common stock upon vesting on a one-for-one basis.
 Restricted stock has the same rights as other issued and outstanding shares of Applied common stock except these shares generally have no right to dividends and are held in escrow until the award vests.
-Performance shares and performance units are awards that result in a payment to a grantee, generally in shares of Applied common stock on a one-for-one basis if performance goals and/or other vesting criteria established by the Human Resources and Compensation Committee of Applied's Board of Directors (the Committee) are achieved or the awards otherwise vest.
+Performance shares and performance units are awards that result in a payment to a grantee, generally in shares of Applied common stock on a one-for-one basis, if performance goals and/or other vesting criteria established by the Human Resources and Compensation Committee of Applied's Board of Directors are achieved or the awards otherwise vest.
 Restricted stock units, restricted stock, performance shares and performance units typically vest over four years and vesting is usually subject to the grantee's continued service with Applied and, in some cases, achievement of specified performance goals.
 The compensation expense related to the service-based awards is determined using the fair market value of Applied common stock on the date of the grant, and the compensation expense is recognized over the vesting period.

 Certain executive officers were granted awards that are subject to the achievement of specified performance goals (performance-based awards).
-These performance-based awards become eligible to vest only if performance goals are achieved and will vest only if the grantee remains employed by Applied through each applicable vesting date.
-These performance-based awards require the achievement of targeted levels of adjusted annual operating profit margin.
-For performance-based awards granted in fiscal 2016 and 2015, additional shares become eligible for time-based vesting if Applied achieves certain levels of total shareholder return (TSR) relative to a peer group, comprised of companies in the Standard & Poor's 500 Information Technology Index, measured at the end of a two-year period.

-The fair value of these performance-based awards is estimated on the date of grant and assumes that the specified performance goals will be achieved.
-If the goals are achieved, these awards vest over a specified remaining service period of generally three or four years, provided that the grantee remains employed by Applied through each scheduled vesting date.
+These awards become eligible to vest only if performance goals are achieved and will vest only if the grantee remains employed by Applied through each applicable vesting date.
+The fair value of these awards is estimated on the date of grant.
+If the goals are achieved, the awards will vest, provided that the grantee remains employed by Applied through each scheduled vesting date.
 If the performance goals are not met as of the end of the performance period, no compensation expense is recognized and any previously recognized compensation expense is reversed.
-The expected cost of each award is reflected over the service period and is reduced for estimated forfeitures.
+The expected cost is based on the awards that are probable to vest and is reflected over the service period and reduced for estimated forfeitures.